podulator/theC64keydaemon/README.md

 # [theC64 key daemon](https://github.com/podulator/theC64keydaemon)

-A lightweight keyboard scanner that runs in the background and controls the volume via combo keys
+A lightweight keyboard scanner that runs in the background and allows you to control the volume via combo keys

 # Installation